 For students who do not yet have an ECE M.S. degree, courses taken at Carnegie Mellon to satisfy the ECE Ph.D. degree course requirements may count toward the ECE M.S. course requirements.

-Students wishing to count a graduate course at Carnegie Mellon not listed in the approved graduate course list, or an undergraduate course offered by another department at Carnegie Mellon, must formally petition the Graduate Studies Committee.
+Students wishing to count a graduate course at Carnegie Mellon not listed in the approved graduate course list or on the breadth website, or an undergraduate course offered by a department outside of ECE or CSD at Carnegie Mellon, must formally petition the Graduate Studies Committee.

 The ECE Department has defined 8 technical areas as Breadth Areas for the Ph.D. degree.
 Each Ph.D. candidate must take at least 1 graduate class from 3 of these areas to fulfill the breadth requirement.
 Students must receive a "B-" grade or better in these courses.
 Students can count 1 course that they have taken outside Carnegie Mellon toward the breadth course requirement, but must submit a formal petition for approval by the Graduate Studies Committee.
 If the petition is accepted, only two more breadth areas must be satisfied.
 Four courses must still be taken, in addition to the course accepted by the GSC to satisfy one breadth area for a total of 5 courses.